Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Model of spread of premalignant mutant fields and statement of main result

 as the probability that a cell giving birth on $\mathbb{Z}^2 \times \Z_w$ replaces a cell occupying the same layer.
-The difference between the $w=2$ and $w>2$ cases lies in the fact that for $w=2$, any cell has five neighbors, while for $w>2$, any cell has six neighbors.
+Note that each cell has four neighboring cells occupying the same layer, independently of $w$.
+The difference between the $w=1$, $w=2$ and $w>2$ cases lies in the fact that there are zero, one and two neighboring cells occupying other layers, respectively.